 PREMIS: stands for Preservation Metadata: Implementation Strategies.
 Maintained by the Library of Congress and the PREMIS Editorial Committee, PREMIS is the key standard for structuring and storing digital preservation metadata.
 PREMIS entities include information about digital objects, agents, events, rights, and environments.

-Refreshing: transferring from one digital medium to another, including identical media, at regular intervals, while monitoring and maintaining integrity, to avoid data loss that can be caused by physical deterioration.
+Refreshing: transfer from one digital medium to another, including identical media, at regular intervals, while monitoring and maintaining integrity, to avoid data loss that can be caused by physical deterioration

 Stakeholders: